Tangled movie review - Aussieboyreviews

 Release Date (Australia): 19 December 2010

 CONTENT GUIDE (WARNING: MAY CONTAIN SPOILERS)

 The film contains several sequences featuring a sense of threat, menace and peril that may scare young children.
-There are also thematic elements relating to the kidnapping of a baby and the use of a magical flower.
+There are also thematic elements relating to the kidnapping of an infant and the use of a magical flower.

 The film features animated violence in the form of a woman implicitly stabbing a man with accompanying brief blood detail, in addition to multiple people being hit by a frying pan.

 Aussie boy's thoughts

 Tangled certainly appears as an ordinary “lost-princess” tale, which would be a reason for anyone to avoid.
 However, it’s actually an amazingly moving animation with gigantic heart and genuine excitement.
 For children, teens and adults, this Disney journey is a sensational experience; definitely a must-select for family movie nights.

 Starting off with what this film would be completely dull without, is the animation.
 Because it’s seriously not just the beautiful, bright and adorable visuals; it’s pretty much every single segment that animations use.
 Alongside the visually phenomenal detail, the voice performances are beyond perfect.
 The striking voices of Mandy Moore, Zachary Levi and Donna Murphy each perfectly fit their charming characters.
 Plus there’s a perfect, simply perfect, selection of bright songs with appealing lyrics.